 - 1. U.S. Treasury Obligations: United States Treasury Bills, Treasury Notes, Treasury Bonds, and Treasury Strips with maturities not exceeding fifteen years from the date of trade settlement.
-There is no limit on the percentage of the portfolio that may be invested in these obligations. - Federal Agency Securities: Debentures and mortgage-backed securities with a stated final maturity not exceeding ten years from the date of trade settlement.
+There is no limit on the percentage of the portfolio that may be invested in these obligations. - 2.
+Federal Agency Securities: Debentures and mortgage-backed securities with a stated final maturity not exceeding ten years from the date of trade settlement.
 Investments in Federal Agency Securities shall not exceed 10% of the City's investment portfolio.

 - 3. Federal Instrumentality Securities: Debentures, discount notes, step-up and callable securities with a final maturity not exceeding ten years from the date of trade settlement.
 Investments in Federal Instrumentality Securities shall not exceed 65% of the City's investment portfolio, and no more than 30% of the City's investment portfolio may be invested in any one issuer of federal instrumentality securities. - 4.
 Time Certificates of Deposit with a maturity not exceeding five years, and issued by state or federally chartered banks or savings banks as defined in M.C.L.
-129.16, "Depositories for Public Money", that are eligible to be a depository of funds for the State of Michigan, and Certificates of Deposit that are purchased in accordance with M.C.L.
-129.91 guidelines.
-Investments in certificates of deposit shall not exceed 10% of the City's investment portfolio and no more than \$300,000 of the City's investment portfolio may be invested in any one issuer. - 5.
+129.16, "Depositories for Public Money", that are eligible to be a depository of funds for the State of Michigan; In addition, and Certificates of Deposit that are purchased in accordance with M.C.L.
+129.91, guidelines.
+Investments the City may invest funds in certificates of deposit through a financial institution which arranges for the further investment of the funds in certificates of deposit in one or more insured depository institutions.
+In all cases, the maturity for an certificate of deposit shall not exceed five years and the aggregate exposure to investments in certificates of deposit shall not exceed 10% of the City's investment portfolio, and no more than \$300,000 of the City's investment portfolio may be invested in any one issuer.
+Certificates of deposit purchased directly by the City shall not exceed \$300,000 per institution, and when purchasing certificates of deposit through an arranging financial institution the full amount of principal and any accrued interest of each certificate of deposit shall be insured by an agency of the United States. - 5.
 Obligations of the State of Michigan or any of its political subdivisions with a final maturity not exceeding ten years from the date of trade settlement, that are rated at least A- or the equivalent with a stable or positive rating outlook by at least one nationally recognized statistical rating organization (NRSRO).
 Investments in such obligations shall not exceed 10% of the City's investment portfolio and no more than 5% of the City's investment portfolio may be invested in any one issuer.
 Diversification and credit criteria described for obligations of the State of Michigan are not applicable to issues of the City of Ann Arbor. - 6.
 Prime Commercial Paper with an original maturity of 270 days or less which is rated A-1 or the equivalent at the time of purchase by not less than two NRSROs.
 If the commercial paper issuer has senior debt outstanding, the senior debt must be rated A or the equivalent by not less than two of those rating services.
 Investments in commercial paper shall not exceed 25% of the City's investment portfolio and no more than 5% of the City's investment portfolio may be invested in any one issuer. - 7.
 Repurchase Agreements with a termination date of 90 days or less collateralized by U.S. Treasury Obligations or Federal Instrumentality Securities listed in 1 and 3 above with maturities not exceeding ten years.